 If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message, and the NR CGI IE contained in the Predicted Affected Cells and Beams IE is served by the gNB-DU, the gNB-DU may use it to determine a future cell and/or beam configuration.

-If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message and the NR CGI IE contained in the Predicted Affected Cells and Beams IE is not served by the gNB-DU, the gNB-DU may use it to adjust the coverage of its cells and/or beam configuration.
+If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message and the NR CGI IE contained in the Predicted Affected Cells and Beams IE is not served by the gNB-DU, the gNB-DU may use it to adjust the coverage of its future cell and/or beam configuration.

 If the Neighbour Future Coverage Modification Notification IE is contained in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, take it into account for Coverage and Capacity Optimization.

-If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message and if the Predicted CCO Issue IE is set to “cancel”, the gNB-DU shall discard the Predicted CCO Assistance Information IE previously received together with the same list of cells and beams included in the Predicted Affected Cells and Beams IE, and it should cancel the future coverage states associated to the Predicted CCO Issue IE for the same list of cells and beams that have not been applied.
+If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message and if the Predicted CCO Issue IE is set to “cancel”, the gNB-DU shall discard the Predicted CCO Assistance Information IE previously received together with the same list of cell(s) and/or beam(s) included in the Predicted Affected Cells and Beams IE, and it should cancel the future coverage states associated to the Predicted CCO Issue IE for the same list of cell(s) and optionally beam(s) that have not been applied as specified in TS38.401[4].

-If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message, the Predicted CCO Issue IE is set to “cancel” and the Neighbour Future Coverage Modification Notification IE is present, the gNB-DU shall consider it as a notification of cancellation of the future coverage modifications included in the Neighbour Future Coverage Modification Notification IE.
+If the Predicted CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message, the Predicted CCO Issue IE is set to “cancel” and the Neighbour Future Coverage Modification Notification IE is present, the gNB-DU shall consider it as a notification of cancellation of the future coverage modifications included in the Neighbour Future Coverage Modification Notification IE as specified in TS38.401[4].

 <<<<<<<<<<<<<<<<<<<< Next change >>>>>>>>>>>>>>>>>>>>